Trazié Thomas: Club career

 Thomas began his career with RC Abidjan in Ivory Coast.
 In September 2020, he signed for Nice in France before joining Lausanne-Sport on loan for the 2020–21 season.
 He made his professional debut with the club in a 4–0 Swiss Super League loss to Zürich on 6 December 2020.
 At the end of the season, Lausanne-Sport signed Thomas on a permanent basis.

+In October 2024, Thomas joined Championnat National 2 club Bordeaux on a contract until the end of the season.

 International career

 Thomas represented the Ivory Coast U20s at the 2017 Toulon Tournament.